 Presbyterian Student Fellowship(PSF) is a progressive faith organization dedicated to exploring and discovering faith with college students; empowering them to live out their faith with a hunger for justice, peace, and service to others.
 PSF works to foster a welcoming and nurturing Christian community in which students are invited to participate in fellowship.
 Worship, and service with one another.

-SANE is an organization designed to promote free thinking thought patterns and unity through interfaith engagement and respect for non theists and atheists alike.
+SSE is an organization designed to promote free thinking thought patterns and unity through interfaith engagement and respect for non theists and atheists alike.

 Sigma Alpha Omega® is a national Christian social sorority and Elon's chapter, the Gamma chapter, was founded in 2001.
 We hold a recruitment every spring semester.
 We promote Ovarian Cancer Awareness, our philanthropy, participate in National Service Week in February, and plan retreats that help us grow as a sisterhood.
 Every week we meet as a whole chapter and have a Bible study.
 Visit our blog